 Geocaching is a free, real-world outdoor treasure hunt.
 Families try to locate hidden containers, called geocaches, using a smartphone or GPS and can share their experiences online.
 The library system has 7 geocaches hidden in or near each location.
 Outreach runs the program.
 You will need to sign up for a free account to join in the hunt.
 Go to geocaching.com to sign up.
-There is a 2 minute video that explains geocaching.
+The site also has a 2 minute video that explains geocaching.

-Every year the Central Library Celebrates Black History Month in February.
+Every year the Central Library celebrates Black History Month in February.
 Check our calendar for the next event, and view pictures from our past events below.